nidhikaushik98/nidhikaushik98/README.md

 - 👋 Hi, I’m @nidhikaushik98
-- 👀 I’m interested in Automation development.
-- 👔 I'm currently working as a RPA Developer intern at Xebia.
+- 👔 I'm currently working as an Analyst for KPMG India.
-- 🌱 I’m currently learning Automation (UiPath) and Microsoft Azure components.
 - 📫 You can reach me at linkedin.com/in/nidhi-kaushik

 <!---